asreview/asreview/docs/source/index.md

 ## Technical guide

-All resources for them who develop ASReview and the API
+All technical documentation and reources

 ```{toctree}
 :maxdepth: 2